-A convertible seat can be used rear-facing for infants and young toddlers, and forward-facing for older toddlers.
-Generally they are rated for use from 5 to 22-35 pounds in the rear-facing position, and 20-22 to 40 pounds in the forward-facing position.
-Some seats on the market even go up to 65 pounds.
-Safety experts recommend using a seat with a five-point harness, which has five points of contact over the child’s hips and chest – the strongest parts of their body.
+A convertible car seat can be used rear-facing for infants and young toddlers, and forward-facing for older toddlers.
+Generally they are rated for use from 5 to 40 pounds in the rear-facing position, and 22 to 65 pounds in the forward-facing position.
+Some seats on the market even go up to 90 pounds.
+Safety experts recommend using a seat with a five-point harness, which has five points of contact over the child’s hips and shoulders – the strongest parts of their body.

-It is recommended that babies ride rear-facing until at least their second birthday and as long as possible.
+It is recommended that babies ride rear-facing until they are least two years old or have reached the maximum height or weight limit of their rear facing seat.
 Why is rear-facing so important?
-It protects a child’s head, neck and spine during a crash, as demonstrated in the crash-test video below..
+It protects a child’s head, neck and spine during a crash, as demonstrated in the crash-test video below.

-Toddlers and preschoolers ride in a forward-facing car seat with a harness until the child is at least 40 pounds or until they reach the seat’s height and weight limit, as stated on the seat’s label.
+Toddlers and preschoolers ride in a forward-facing car seat with a harness until the child reaches the seat’s height and weight limit, as stated on the seat’s label.

-A combination seat is used as a harnessed seat forward-facing for a child up to 40 pounds, and as a belt positioning booster with the vehicle’s lap/shoulder belt for older children up to 80-100 pounds.
+A combination seat is used as a harnessed seat forward-facing for a child up to 65 pounds, and as a belt positioning booster with the vehicle’s lap/shoulder belt for older children up to100 pounds.
 It is often called a high-back booster.

 Certified child passenger safety technicians are also available to help you.
 Click here for more information.